 Patients are typically able to bear weight after treatment, as opposed to other procedures wherein weight-bearing needs to be avoided.
 That said, we will likely recommend a reduction in physical activity for a week or two after treatment.

 A Safe, Painless, and Effective Heel Pain Treatment

 This advanced therapy is a safe, painless, and effective alternative treatment for heel pain, and only requires a very short recovery time.
 Complications from shockwave therapy are rare.
 Further, it can eliminate the need for costly and invasive surgical procedures.

 A treatment session lasts about ten minutes and does not use an injection or needles.
 ESWT is performed on an outpatient basis and usually requires three treatment sessions.

 Shockwave therapy is prescribed for patients who have experienced injuries like plantar fasciitis for an extended period of time—six months or more—and have not found relief via other conservative treatments.

 It is important to note that pregnant women, individuals with heart conditions or pacemakers, and people taking medications that interfere with blood clotting (such as Coumadin) are not candidates for ESWT.
 Additionally, those who have neuropathy, hypersensitivity in the target area, or open sores might also be excluded from this procedure.

 Dr. Patel will discuss whether or not this treatment is appropriate for you.

-Call our office for more information or to set up a consultation with Dr. Patel to see if you can benefit from this innovative treatment option.
+Contact us today to receive more information or to discuss the treatment options for extracorporeal shock wave therapy.
+Call our office at (203) 876-7736 to set up your consultation with Dr. Patel to determine if you will benefit from this innovative treatment option!